 However these islands, despite their similar size, are very different.

-St Lucia or St Kitts & Nevis: Stunning natural scenery
+St Lucia or St Kitts & Nevis: A Quick Overview

 In terms of expenses, St Lucia – which does have a bigger tourism sector than St Kitts and Nevis – is a more expensive destination.